knyete/Micropython-scheduler/README.md

         yield # round-robin is the default
 ```

+The ``Roundrobin`` class is deprecated and exists for compatibility reasons only.

 ### Time delay scheduling

 If a thread needs to wait, ideally it should do so by allowing other threads to run for the